-Building on this investment, Budget 2019 provided an additional $130M over five years (April 2019 to March 2024) to support Canada’s ambitious zero emission vehicle (ZEV) penetration targets of 100% new vehicle sales by 2040, which required incremental funding to the Electric Vehicle and Alternative Fuel Infrastructure funding, to accelerate and densify infrastructure deployment.
-The investments go beyond the national highway system, and focus on EV level 2 charging at workplaces, commercial and multi-unit residential buildings, public places, on-street and projects for fleets (e.g. taxis, car sharing), mass transit and inner city delivery.
+Building on this investment, Budget 2019 provided an additional $130M over five years (April 2019 to March 2024) to support Canada’s mandatory zero emission vehicle (ZEV) penetration targets of 100% new vehicle sales by 2035, which required incremental funding to the Electric Vehicle and Alternative Fuel Infrastructure funding, to accelerate and densify infrastructure deployment.
+The investments go beyond the national highway system, and focus on EV level 2 charging at workplaces, commercial and multi-unit residential buildings, public places, on-street and projects for fleets (e.g. taxis, car sharing).

 - 1. About